lukamacura/womenreset/knowledge-base/Sleep Disturbances_Sleep Recovery Roadmap.md

 motivation_nudge: "🌷 Healing sleep isn’t about control — it’s about cooperation.
 Your body remembers how to rest."

-follow_up_question: "Which step of the sleep roadmap do you want to explore first?"

 intent_patterns:
   - "How can I sleep better during menopause?"